stianste/dotfiles/README.md

 ### Fonts
 I usually use the `Hack` font which can be found [here.](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack#quick-installation)

+### Viewing Markdown locally
+To view Markdown locally I use [grip](https://github.com/joeyespo/grip).
+It can be installed by running `pip3 install grip` and then `grip path/to/file.md`.

 ## Notes
 ### Installing the nvidia driver
 ... can be a mess, but it can also be alright.
 Usually the following